Xinyu-Li-123/dns_app/AS/README.md

 # DNS Message Format for Authoritative Server

+This is a documenetation of the DNS messages supported by the authoritative server.

 There are two types of DNS messages: request and response

 We only implement type-A record and the following types of requests and responses: